 Gang- an organized group of criminals; often they have adopted colors, signs or creeds they are expected to use, wear and obey.

-Harassment- Misconduct which involves verbal, physical contact, or written words that are unwelcome, intimidating, offensive, annoying, threatening or put a person in fear of their safety.
+Harassment- Misconduct which involves verbal, physical contact, or written words that are unwelcome, intimidating, offensive, annoying, threatening or puts a person in fear of their safety or repeatedly annoying someone which creates an intimidating or hostile environment.